Table of Contents

 - Regurgitation – Food tends to come back up before even making it to the stomach

 - While swallowing, the patient suffers from throat pain or pain in the middle of the chest

 - Heartburn or indigestion

 - Uneasiness or dull pain between the shoulder blades

-The initial treatment of the oesophageal cancer is dependant upon the stage as to how far it has grown.
+The initial treatment of oesophageal cancer is dependent upon the stage as to how far it has grown.
 With an early diagnosis, endoscopic procedures can be carried out, however, if it has advanced to a higher stage, a part or most of the food pipe is surgically removed.
 Many other treatments are recommended such as chemotherapy, targeted therapy, radiation therapy, immunotherapy, etc.

 Also Read: Peristalsis